good

 Tasks & Planning

-Tasks are Asana's most important organizational level for everyday use: Each activity performed within a project should be added as a task or subtask.
+Tasks are Asana's most important organizational level for everyday use.
+Every activity within a project should be created as a task or subtask.

 There are several ways to add new tasks.
 You can click on “Create” in the interface's upper left or add the task directly to the project.

-There are several different ways to add new tasks to Asana.
+There are several ways to add new tasks to Asana.

-In addition, you'll have plenty of choices for editing tasks.
-In the Lists view, task attributes can be completed in table form.
-However, you can also click on a task to open a detailed window.
+There are also several options for editing your tasks.
+In the list view, task attributes can be filled in like a table.
+Alternatively, you can click on the task to open a detail window.

 Click on a task to adjust its attributes.